getAlby/hub/README.md

 ### LDK Backend parameters

 - `LDK_ESPLORA_SERVER`: By default the optimized Alby esplora is used.
 You can configure your own esplora server (note: the public blockstream one is slow and can cause onchain syncing and issues with opening channels)
+- `LDK_VSS_URL`: Use VSS (encrypted remote storage) rather than local sqlite store for lightning and bitcoin data.
+Currently this feature only works for brand new Alby Hub instances that are connected to Alby Accounts with an active subscription plan.

 #### LDK Network Configuration